wentasah/novaboot/README.md

 # NAME

-novaboot - NOVA boot script interpreter
+novaboot - A tool for booting various operating systems on various hardware or in qemu

 # SYNOPSIS